This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 Level 2: Ascending and Descending Order Examples With Numbers to 20

-When comparing two-digit numbers is uncertain, use a number line to confirm which is larger.
+The same step-by-step rules apply.
+Only the number range changes.
+When comparing two-digit numbers feels uncertain, use a number line to confirm which is larger numbers are always further right.

-Ascending Order Examples — Numbers to 20
+Ascending Order — Numbers to 20

 | Set | Answer |